-The final selection included representatives from above mentioned groups as well as a representative from the university.
-It was primarily based on formal position and in some cases political position, with the ambition to bring out contrasting perspectives.
-In order to attain diversity among the respondents we also took into account factors such as gender, age and ethnic background.
+The final selection included representatives from all sectors above, as well as a representative from academia.
+The selection was primarily based on formal position and in some cases political position, with the ambition to bring out contrasting perspectives.
+In order to attain diversity among the respondents, additional regard was taken to factors such as gender, age and ethnic background.

-Based on the preliminary theoretical framework and inspired by the parallel studies in the other cities, a semi-structured interview guide was used48.
-The data collection was limited to ten interviews (and two test interviews), each about 45 minutes long, to remain within the scoop of the mission while achieving empirical sufficiency49.
-Throughout the study, the three co-creators of the report have met regularly to discuss the theoretical framework and analyse the result of the interviews.
+Based on the preliminary theoretical framework and guided by a common set of research questions formulated for the international collaborative study, a semi-structured interview guide was used (Appendrix 1).
+The data collection was limited to ten face-to-face interviews (and two test interviews), each about 45 minutes long, in order to remain within the scoop of the mission while achieving empirical sufficiency.
+The interviews were not recorded but reproduced with the help of careful notes.
+Throughout the study, the three co-authors of the report met regularly to discuss the theoretical framework and take part in the analysis of the results of the interviews.